hepabolu/programming-by-stealth/docs/pbs19.md

 The first two numbers in the series are 0 and 1.
 After that, the next number in the series is the sum of the previous two numbers.

+1. First item
+2. Second item
+3. Third item
+    1. Indented item
+    2. Indented item
+4. Fourth item

 Build up your solution in the following way:

 1. Create an array named `fibonacci` with two initial values – 0, and 1.
 2. Write a `while` loop that will keep going until the value of the last element of the fibonacci array is greater than 1,000,000.
 Inside the `while` loop, do the following:
   1. Calculate the next Fibonacci number by adding the last two elements in the `fibonacci` array together.
   2. Add this new value to the end of the `fibonacci` array.
 3. Print the Fibonacci series, one element per line, by converting the `fibonacci` array into a string separated by newline characters.

 ### Solution